It's great that you're here!

 Various autoimmune diseases play a role here, such as thyroid antibodies, celiac disease, chronic inflammation of the uterine mucosa and abnormalities in other immunological markers.

-When should I have special pregnancy loss diagnostics performed?
+When should I have a special recurrent pregnancy loss work-up?

 This is where the recommendations differ in the various guidelines.
-Some guidelines recommend a workup after two, while others recommend it after three pregnancy losses.
+Some guidelines recommend a specific recurrent pregnancy loss workup after two, while others recommend after three pregnancy losses.
 There is also no uniform opinion in the recommendations as to whether the pregnancy losses must follow one another or whether they can also be interrupted by a successful pregnancy.

-A pregnancy loss workup can be carried out after two or three pregnancy loss.
+A recurrent pregnancy loss workup can be carried out after two or three pregnancy losses.

 The type of pregnancy loss may also play a role in this decision.
-After two late pregnancy losses, for example, we strongly recommend a detailed diagnosis.
+After two late miscarriages, for example, we strongly recommend a detailed work-up.

 In the end, it is always an individual decision.
 However, we believe that an informed decision can only be made when the various options are known.
 That is why it is so important for us to provide you with detailed information so that you can make well-informed decisions.